Why Do You Create? logo — a flame growing from a seed

 Sometimes you need to hear yourself say it.

 Record a voice memo to yourself about why you create.
-Just you and your phone.
+Just you and your voice.
 No one else will hear this.

 0:00